Low vision providers and assessments

 If you start to lose vision, you may be referred to low vision services for a low vision assessment.
 Low vision providers can help people with significant vision loss by providing appropriate vision aids and technology to maintain independence.
 A low vision assessment may also be necessary before you can claim government financial assistance or benefits.

 It’s important to remember that everyone reacts to vision loss differently.

 Your low vision assessment will be tailored for your individual circumstances.
-But the low vision provider may be able to help you with things such as mobility, safety, reading, and lighting.
+But low vision providers may be able to help you with things such as mobility, safety, reading, and lighting.

 During the assessment, you’ll get advice on on low vision aids, equipment and technology.
-Some services also provide support through individual counselling and support groups.
+Some low vision services also provide support through individual counselling and support groups.